haddock7/hashlink_benchmark/README.md

 The benchmark generates 128 times a 1024x1024 OpenSimplex noise map.
 The original source code was written in Java, and can be found [here](https://gist.github.com/KdotJPG/b1270127455a94ac5d19).
 It has been ported to Haxe and C/C++.

-Here are the results of the benchmark (ran on a laptop i7-7500U with 16GB):
+Here are the results of the benchmark (ran on a laptop i7-7500U with 16GB, HashLink 1.11.0):

 || Time (seconds) | Relative time |
 | --- | --- | --- |